PanosTsakonas/Plant-Irrigation-System/README.md

 # Conclusion

 To conclude firstly i hope that you found my explantions helpful.
 Secondly the whole project, because it consists of cheap sensors costs roughly 25 euros and i got a junction box for another 15 euros.
-The cost of the valve depends on what you are getting, but I already had an old one and that was one of the reasons that i begun this project.
+The cost of the valve depends on what you are getting, but I already had an old one and that was one of the reasons why i begun this project.
 So a rough estimate is that you can make the whole project with 70 euros, which is quite nice and cheap.